Chief procurement officer: Research

 A new Supply Management report published in July 2011 says that "76 percent of chief procurement officers (CPOs) feel the skills of their purchasing staff either 'need improvement' (65 percent) or display a 'significant gap' (11 percent), according to research from Ardent Partners.
 This survey of nearly 250 CPOs around the world includes a procurement competency matrix, which considered the higher-level skills a purchasing department should have.
 Contract management, category management, data analysis and presentation expertise were rated as average by CPOs, with no competencies achieving a good or excellent rating.
 The report said there was a 'picture of a very middle-of-the-road set of skills residing within the typical procurement department'.
 It also added: 'For the average department, opportunities for improvement abound'.

+Many CPOs recognise the importance of collaborating with their organisation's chief financial officer (CFO) and that an operating environment that values cash, profit margins, and risk mitigation is one that plays to the primary skills and capabilities of a procurement organization.
+Some CFOs have become increasingly involved (directly via oversight or indirectly through improved collaboration) with the procurement function according to a 2011 research report which looked at the CFO's relationship with the procurement function and the Chief Procurement Officer.
+Andrew Bartolini has reviewed the history of this relationship, which from the 1990's was a "rocky" one, where the CFO worked at the highest levels of seniority within a business and the CPO occupied a middle-ranking position, to greater recognition of the role of the CPO and the contribution of the procurement function, trigged in particular by the Great Recession and the COVID-19 pandemic.
+Since 2020, Bartolini says that more open communication has been observed, with transparency and "active, formal and constant collaboration" becoming embedded in the relationship.

 Cloud eProcurement and spend management company Wax Digital surveyed over 100 CPOs in 2013.
 The survey found that: